Social Justice in the Shift Towards a Low-Carbon World

 Dunja Krause is a Research Officer at the United Nations Research Institute for Social Development (UNRISD), where she leads the work on social dimensions of climate change, she coordinates the Institute’s work on just transition and conducts research on transformative adaptation in coastal cities.

-'Just Transition gets the politics, economics, and the morality right - this book shows us the way!' - Joseph B. Uehlein, Founding President of the Labor Network for Sustainability, and Voices for a Sustainable Future
+'Just Transitions gets the politics, economics, and the morality right - this book shows us the way!'- Joseph B. Uehlein, Founding President of the Labor Network for Sustainability

 1. 'No Jobs on a Dead Planet': The International Trade Union Movement and Just Transition - Anabella Rosemberg (Greenpeace)